It’s taken me a long time to find a decent list of fun and unusual things to do in Kuala Lumpur, Malaysia.

 The nightly River of Life show takes place outside the Masjid Jamek mosque and uses smoke and lights to bring attention to what was, frankly, a pretty ugly brown river full of junk before they cleaned it up!

 It’s now one of the big Kuala Lumpur tourist attractions.

 Fountain shows take place every 15 minutes from 9.15pm.

 It’s a cute show – although I wouldn’t travel miles to see it.
-I might be alone here though as the area in which the show takes place has been named one of the World’s Top 10 Riverfront districts by the Independent newspaper.
+I might be alone here though as the area in which the show takes place has been named one of the World’s Top Riverfront Districts by the Independent newspaper.

-It’s not quite as stunning during the day, but the area is home to a lot of the major Kuala Lumpur tourist spots (like the Masjid Jamak Mosque, the ornate National Textiles Museum, the I Love KL sign and the Kuala Lumpur City Gallery) – and, there’s some cool street art along other parts of the river.
+It’s not quite as stunning during the day (as you can see below), but the area is home to a lot of the major Kuala Lumpur tourist spots (like the Masjid Jamak Mosque, the ornate National Textiles Museum, the I Love KL sign and the Kuala Lumpur City Gallery) – and, there’s some cool street art along other parts of the river.